Special Educational Needs

 What will the school do to support my child?

-- Establish a Pupil Passport with personalised targets identifying strategies to be used and success criteria to meet targets which is reviewed at least termly.
+• Establish a Pupil Profile and an Individual Learning Plan with personalised targets identifying strategies to be used and success criteria to meet targets which is reviewed least termly.
+Those with an EHCP have an EHCP Tracker.

 What specialist services and expertise are accessed by the school?